 LOCATION: Spanaway, WA, United States

-We are currently seeking a Speech Language Pathologist for a full-time position working with K-12 students in the Spanaway, WA area for the 2019-2020 school year.
-Eligible candidates must have their ESA Certification in Speech-Language Pathology (CFY supervision is available).
+We are currently seeking a Speech-Language Pathologist for a full-time position working with K-12 students in the Spanaway, WA area for the 2020-2021 school year.
+Eligible candidates must have their ESA Certification in Speech-Language Pathology (CCC strongly preferred).

 - ESA Certification in Speech-Language Pathology.
 (CFY supervision is available)

-- NPI #, and active licensed issued by the WA DoH
+- NPI #, and active license issued by the WA DoH

 - Assesses students’ communication skills (e.g. articulation, language, fluency, voice, etc.) for the purpose of determining their communication needs deficits and developing recommendations.